Low-dispersion glass: Rare earth and radioactive lenses

-After 1930, George W. Morey introduced the lanthanum oxide and oxides of other rare-earth elements in borate glasses, greatly expanding the available range of high-index low-dispersion glasses.
+As an alternative, after 1930, George W. Morey introduced borate glasses doped with lanthanum oxide and oxides of other rare-earth elements, greatly expanding the available range of high-index low-dispersion glasses; although lanthanum is also radioactive, it has far less activity than thorium.
 Borate glasses have lower wavelength-refraction dependence in the blue region of spectrum than silicate glasses with the same Abbe number.
-These so-called "borate flint" glasses, or KZFS, are however highly susceptible to corrosion by acids, alkalis, and weather factors.
-However borate glass with more than 20 mol.% of lanthanum oxide is very durable under ambient conditions.
+During WWII, Kodak manufactured high-performance thorium-free optical glass for aerial photography, but it was yellow-tinted.
+In combination with black and white film, the tint was actually beneficial, improving contrast by acting as an ultraviolet filter.
 The use of rare earths allowed development of high-index low-dispersion glasses of both crown and flint types.